DHI Hair Transplant Results month by month (12 Months) 2026

 But what can you expect after the sixth month?

-It’s not just about density.
+It’s not only about density, though.

-What about the crown area hair growth?
+What about crown area hair growth?

-However, the crown area is different.
+However, the crown area behaves differently.

 Final Word